argilla-io/argilla/README.md

 python -m argilla

 ```
 > :information_source:  The most common error message after this step is related to the Elasticsearch instance not running.
 Make sure your Elasticsearch instance is running on http://localhost:9200/.
-If you already have an Elasticsearch instance or cluster, you point the server to its URL by using [ENV variables](#)
+If you already have an Elasticsearch instance or cluster, you can set point the server to its URL by using [ENV variables](#)

 🎉 You can now access Argilla UI pointing your browser at http://localhost:6900/.